Do I Need a Lawyer for Probate in Illinois?

 The primary savings from self-filing come from eliminating attorney fees, which are the largest expense in most probate cases.
 Court filing fees, publication costs, and executor compensation remain the same whether an attorney is involved or not.
 The Illinois probate calculator shows the attorney fee component.

 The probate process in Illinois typically involves filing the petition, notifying heirs and creditors, inventorying assets, paying debts, and distributing the remaining estate.
 Each step has specific court requirements and deadlines.
-The Illinois executor checklist outlines every step from filing to final distribution.
+The Illinois estate settlement plan outlines every step from filing to final distribution.
+To start, the Illinois petition for probate prepares the opening petition that requests Letters.

 In-depth guides covering Illinois probate laws, trust requirements, and estate planning strategies.